TDAWebDevBootcamp/NextJS-Testing-Example/README.md

 }
 ```

-5. Create test files in the same directory as the file you want to test.
+5. Create test files in the same directory as the file which contains the function you want to test.
 For example, if you have a file at `src/utils/calculator.js`, create `src/utils/calculator.test.js`.
+The functions you want to test should be isolated into their own files and be written as pure functions.
+To learn more about pure functions, refer to the bottom section of this readme file.
+You cannot test functions which are embedded into page.js files or other component files.
+They must be isolated into their own files and exported so they can be used in the test file and wherever else they are needed.

-6. Write your first test!
+7. Write your first test!
 Here's a simple example:
 ```javascript
 // src/utils/calculator.test.js
 import { add } from '../calculator';